-As Los Angeles County enters the "Red Tier" of the State's Blueprint for a Safer Economy framework, the County is lifting some local activity-specific restrictions, effective at 12:01am on Saturday, March 20, 2021.
-All activities are still subject to this local Red Tier Risk Reduction Order and any other County guidance.
+As Los Angeles County enters the "Orange Tier" (tier 3, moderate virus transmission) of the State's Blueprint for a Safer Economy framework, the County is amending and lifting some additional local activity-specific and sector-specific restrictions, effective at 12:01am on Thursday, April 15, 2021.
+All activities are still subject to this local Orange Tier Risk Reduction Order and any other Los Angeles County sector-specific reopening protocols and guidance.

-As certain activities are allowed to resume, the Health Officer urges residents to proceed with caution.
-COVID-19 case rates, hospitalizations, and deaths continue to fall, but still remain very high.
+As certain activities are allowed to resume, the Health Officer continues to urge residents to proceed with caution.
+COVID-19 case rates, hospitalizations, and deaths remain at moderate levels in Los Angeles County.
 Vaccinations are occurring as quickly as supplies allow, but most people in our community are still not vaccinated.
 New variants of the virus that may spread more easily or cause more severe illness are present in our county; however, their impact on our local pandemic is largely unknown.
+Several other states continue to experience increased case and hospitalization rates.
 Just because certain activities are allowed or certain reopening protocols are revised, that does not mean that those activities are "safe" and without risk.